Oh Hi There!

 The shiny helicopter, cool flight suit, and social media ✨aura✨ are the easy parts to sell.
 What’s harder to see from the outside is the operational culture underneath it all.
 Are crews supported when they decline unsafe flights?
 Is staffing chronically held together by caffeine, empty promises and incentive pay?
 Do clinicians feel respected?
 Is leadership visible?
 Are people leaving for normal life reasons… or sprinting for the exits because glossed over problems ?

-An interview is not a pageant where your only job is to impress them.
-You are interviewing them too.
+An interview is not a beautypageant where your only job is to impress them rather you are interviewing them too.
 Frankly in this industry your safety, license, mental health (what’s that?), and quality of life depend on it.

-So if I were giving advice to someone walking into a flight interview tomorrow, these are the uncomfortable questions I’d tell them to ask.
+So if I were giving advice to someone walking into a flight interview tomorrow, these are some the uncomfortable questions I’d tell them to ask and if not asked in an interview, they are things I’d want to know before accepting a position.
 Read on at your own risk 🙃

-Here are some hard but fair questions candidates should consider asking:
+Here are some hard but (IMHO) fair questions candidates should consider asking about their potential new employer:

 Safety Culture & Operational Pressure

-Because “safety first” is easy to print on a glossy poster.
-The real question is what happens when somebody actually says ‘no” to a flight.
-Flight medicine lives in the uncomfortable intersection of risk, ego, weather, fatigue, and production pressure.
-You want to know whether this company truly backs crews making conservative decisions… or whether they only love safety until it delays a transport.
+Because “safety first” is easy to print on a glossy poster but the real question is what happens when somebody actually says ‘no” to a flight.
+Flight medicine lives in the uncomfortable intersection of risk/ego/weather/fatigue/production pressure.
+You want to know whether this company truly backs their crews making conservative decisions… or weather they only endorse safety until it delays a revenue flight.

 • “Can you give me an example of a time your crew declined a flight for safety concerns, and how leadership responded?”

-• “What is your process for handling pilots or clinicians who speak up about unsafe operations?”
+• “What is your process for handling operational concerns brought up by pilots or clinicians who speak up?”

-• “How often are crews pressured, directly or indirectly, to complete borderline flights?”
+• “How often are crews pressured, directly or indirectly, to complete borderline weather minimum flights?”

 • “What trends have you identified in your recent safety reports or ASAP reporting?”